 Clermont real estate is some of the most expensive in Georgia, although Clermont house values don't compare to the most expensive real estate in the U.S.

-Clermont is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clermont is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clermont is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Clermont who work in management occupations (17.92%), office and administrative support (12.80%), and sales jobs (11.46%).

 As is often the case in a small town, Clermont doesn't have a public transportation system that people use for their commute.